Switzerland · tool

 Local etiquette

-- •While credit cards are widely accepted, carrying some Swiss Francs (CHF) is useful for smaller purchases or in more traditional establishments.
+- •While cards are widely accepted, carrying some Swiss Francs (CHF) for smaller purchases or in more traditional establishments is a good idea.

-- •It's customary to greet shopkeepers and restaurant staff with a 'Grüezi' (hello in Swiss German) when entering.
+- •It's polite to greet restaurant staff with 'Grüezi' (hello) upon entering.